boundlessgeo/suite/docs/usermanual/source/sysadmin/clustering/params.rst

    * - ``enabled``
      - If ``true`` will enable clustering.
    * - ``sync_method``
      - Determines the method of synchronizing changes to the catalogs.
-Options are: ``reload``, which will collapse all synchronization events and reload the entire catalog and configuration; ``event``, which will notify system of each individual catalog or configuration object updated via event callbacks.
-BE CLEARER?
+Options are: ``reload``, which will reload the entire catalog and configuration; ``event``, which will more granularly expire specific relevant portions of the catalog.
    * - ``sync_delay``
      - Time in seconds to delay before performing synchronization.
+Only used when ``sync_method`` is set to ``reload``, otherwise should be set to ``0``.
 This setting can be changed without a restart.
    * - ``session_sharing``
      - If ``true`` will enable session sharing.
-WHAT IS SESSION SHARING?
    * - ``session_sticky``
-     - Load Balancer provides sticky sessions.
-UNCLEAR?
+     - Some load balancers provide support for "sticky sessions," the ability to direct a session automatically to the same node.
+If the load balancer supports this, and this parameter is set to ``true``, the clustering extension will be more efficient, as it will let the load balancer handle the session events.

 hazelcast.xml
 -------------